The conversation went like this…

 Ins: That’s the way it is.

 That was last year.
 Annoyed though I was, I paid the extra because the current company still worked out as the cheapest quote.
-When I went back into a HR role, I informed the company and have just received my renewal quote at almost £50 less than last year.
+I worked in the shoe shop briefly before going back into a HR role, informed the company of the change and have just received my renewal quote at almost £50 less than last year.
 But I am the same person whether I work in a shop or in an office!
 The insanity doesn’t end here.
 If I insure with my existing company via Compare the Market.com then the same cover is a further £84 less than insuring direct with the company.
 Crazy!
 I wonder if car insurance might just be the next target of the Financial Services Authority

 It’s been an expensive few days in car terms: